-5 Best Android Emulator for PC to Run Apps and Games
+1O Best Android Emulator for PC to Run Apps, Games

 If you don’t have and Android based smart phone or Tablet, then you can try this operating system on your Desktop or Laptop.
 Or if you are looking to install the Android operating system, then probably the safest way would be having an Android Emulator and use it instead.

-We have already posted a detailed guide where we have taught how to install Android operating system on a PC, see the detailed guide below:
+We have already posted a detailed guide where we have taught how to install Android operating system on a PC, see the detailed guide : Complete Guide to Install Android OS on Any PC.

-Most importantly, if you wish you could use Android as your default operating just like other operating systems which usually use using Remix O.S, most preferable over portable laptops.

 If you are looking for an Android Emulator for PC, then this list would help you to get the one that suits your all needs.
 Here we have gathered some of the best Android Emulator and provided download links to them, so you can easily download them directly from the respective source.